xockcin/gridswitch/README.md

 ## Step Five: Make The Sets Disappear

 When the grid appears, wait two seconds, and then make all the sets of three or more disappear.
 For now, only the horizontal sets - I can deal with the vertical ones later.
 And for now, just make them disappear - don't worry yet about the buttons above moving down to take their place.

+NOTE TO SELF: At the time of this writing, it removes SOME of the sets but not all of them.
+I don't know what's going on!